Iowa / Mitchell County

 Neighbors

-Osage’s community is characterized by a median household income of $56,500 and a relatively low poverty rate of 8.1%.
-Most residents have short 14-minute commutes, and the majority hold at least a high school diploma, reflecting a stable and educated population.
+The neighborhood boasts a healthy median household income of $56,500 and a low poverty rate of 8.1%.
+Over 94% of residents have at least a high school diploma, and nearly 22% hold a bachelor's degree or higher.
+Commute times average 14 minutes, and almost 1% use public transportation, reflecting the area's accessibility and educated population.

 $37,800